belalakhter-alphasquad/aeron/Readme.md

-# Simple Barebone aeron cluster client
+# Simple Barebone implementation of Order placement from API to Aeron client and Aeron Cluster Service

-**Make sure Cluster is running there is no Cluster implementation in this repository**
+## Commands

 Use command `./gradlew client`